jeffpascal/Agile/README.md

 # Agile
-Agile is a set of human values
+- Agile is a set of human values
+- Agile is about simplicity
 ### one important question
 - **how do i get better?**
 - **what did i do to get better?**